munniomer/100DaysOfCV/log.md

 **Thoughts** Learned that color images contain more information than grayscale images and they can add unneccessary complexity and take up more space in memory.
 Also learned when is color important ?

+### Day 3: Nov 13, 2019
+**Today's Progress:** Learned how to use information about the colors in an image to isolate a particular area.

+**Thoughts** Practiced how to remove the blue screen background from an image an replace it with another background.

 Follow me on Twitter: [munniomer](https://twitter.com/munniomer)

 Follow me on Medium where I post my blogs [munniomer](https://medium.com/@munniomer)